axiomeval/digitalgarden/src/site/notes/pages/2 Areas/Digital Garden/Systems and tools.md

 - Walk three times a day - it will help you work and sleep!
 - Picard (My Ships Log) - organise your knowledge around a sound model of state and time
 - Email is a place where information goes to die, if its durable it needs a URI
+- The Code.
+The Evaluation.
+The Protocols - Jocko Willink
 - Loosely [Getting Things Done](http://gettingthingsdone.com/) for task management
 - A bit of [Linking your Thinking](https://www.linkingyourthinking.com)  and [PARA] (https://fortelabs.co/blog/para/)